TheTempest1610/Mythos/docs/gameplay/interactions-combat-npc.md

 Be cautious when replacing combat.
 Damage type names and groups are data-driven, but many medical, UI, and mob systems assume damage containers, thresholds, and mob states.
 Rename/reskin damage in data first; change system semantics only after the target health model is designed.

+Do not couple player approach directly to `NPCSteeringSystem` unless that dependency is intentionally kept.
+The local research note in `CombatApproachSystem` says to call pathfinding directly and drive `InputMoverComponent` instead, because NPC steering assumes `ActiveNPCComponent` and HTN blackboard state.

 ## Agent Search Terms

 ```powershell